douglasdcm/caqui/README.md

 # Caqui

-**Caqui** is intended to command executions against Drivers synchronously, asynchronously and in parallel.
+**Caqui** is intended to command executions against Drivers synchronously and asynchronously.
 Launch the Driver as a server and send requests to it.
 The intention is that the user does not worry about which Driver he/she is using.
 It can be **Web**Drivers like [Selenium](https://www.selenium.dev/), **Mobile**Drivers like [Appium](http://appium.io/docs/en/2.0/), or **Desktop**Drivers like [Winium](https://github.com/2gis/Winium.Desktop).

-The process **Caqui** follows is similar of the one described in this [article](https://medium.com/@douglas.dcm/testing-windows-apps-with-http-rest-b4e8f80f8b7e) that experiments Drivers as servers together with [Jmeter](https://jmeter.apache.org/) to test Windows Calculator.
+The process **Caqui** follows is similar of the one described in this [article](https://medium.com/@douglas.dcm/testing-windows-apps-with-http-rest-b4e8f80f8b7e) that experiments Drivers as servers together with [Jmeter](https://jmeter.apache.org/) to test the Windows Calculator.
 However, the motivation to create **Caqui** was feed by the inspiration in [Arsenic](https://github.com/HENNGE/arsenic) library.

 **Caqui** is planned to be Driver agnostic, so the user can start any Driver as a server and just inform the server URL.
 Hence, the code is decoupled from the chosen Driver.